The Cryptoterrestrial Hypothesis | A Real 2024 Paper, Not a Harvard Position, and the Authors Say It’s Probably False

 Of course, this hypothesis will face significant criticism.
 The lack of direct, irrefutable evidence is the most obvious objection.
 The immense challenge of such a civilization remaining hidden for so long, and the biological and technological hurdles they would have to overcome, are also significant.

 Yet, the very act of posing the question is what matters.
-This Harvard work challenges us to move beyond our ingrained anthropocentrism.
-It dares to ask | if we are truly alone on this planet, why have people throughout history and in the modern era so persistently witnessed something else, lurking just out of sight?
-The answer, the paper suggests, may be closer than we ever dared to imagine.
+This speculative academic work challenges us to consider our ingrained anthropocentrism.
+It dares to ask: if we are truly alone on this planet, why have people throughout history and in the modern era so persistently witnessed something else, lurking just out of sight?
+The answer, according to the paper’s own authors, is most likely still the more conventional explanations, misidentified aircraft, natural phenomena, and, in rarer cases, still-unexplained data awaiting better instruments and better science, rather than a hidden civilization actually sharing Earth with us.
+The value of this speculative philosophy paper lies not in having actually found that hidden civilization, but in demonstrating how rigorously even a self-acknowledged long-shot idea can be examined when approached with careful, transparent scholarly method.